No Personal Income Tax in Bahrain

 What is this right?

-• No tax on salaries: Bahraini nationals and expatriates do not pay income tax on wages, salaries, or employment income.
+• No salary tax: Neither Bahraini nationals nor expatriates pay any income tax on wages, salaries, bonuses, or employment income.

-• No capital gains tax: Profits from selling property, shares, or investments are not subject to personal tax.
+• No capital gains tax: Profits from selling property, shares, or investments are untaxed at the personal level.

 When does it apply?

-• You earn income in Bahrain from employment, investments, or any other source.
+• You earn income in Bahrain from employment, freelancing (Flexi Permit), or investments.

-• You are an expatriate considering working in Bahrain and want to understand the tax environment.
+• You are an expatriate evaluating Bahrain for work and want to understand the net income advantage.

 • You receive dividends, interest, or rental income from Bahrain-based assets.

-• Check your home country's tax obligations — some countries tax their citizens on worldwide income (e.g., the US).
-You may still owe taxes elsewhere.
+• Check your home country's tax obligations — some countries (notably the US) tax citizens on worldwide income regardless of where they live.
+You may still owe taxes at home.

 What should you NOT do?

-• Do not assume Bahrain's tax-free status exempts you from home-country taxes — check with a tax advisor in your country of citizenship or residence.
+• Do not assume Bahrain's zero income tax exempts you from home-country taxes — consult a tax advisor in your country of citizenship or permanent residence.

 You came here to know your rights — help someone else know theirs.